thejester129/bin-collection-notifier/README.md

-An app that gets push notifications to remind my lazy ass to put out the bins before the day the get collected.
+An app that gets push notifications to remind me to put out the bins before the day the get collected.

 Front End App using Expo Go - basically just registers as a listener for push notifications from server.
 Doesnt need to do anything else after its been installed and opened once.